igamenovoer/PeiDocker/docs/examples.md

 ## Install miniconda in image

+**IMPORTANT NOTE**: The following example is for demonstration purposes only.
+It is **not recommended** to install miniconda (or any other apps) in the image, because it will make the image size larger, and later modifications (such as `conda install xxx`) will get lost when container is removed.
+It is recommended to install miniconda in the volume storage `/hard/volume/app`, and copy them to the image storage `/hard/image/app` when you decide to bake them into image.
+However, **external storage only exists in stage-2**.

 To install miniconda during build, you can make use of custom scripts.
 PeiDocker allows you to add your scripts in the `project_dir/installation/stage-<1,2>/custom`, and then specify them in the `user_config.yml` file.

 ```yaml